alexdgarland/Weather_Analysis/README.md

     WEATHERDBUSER       The name of the Postgres user account for running ETL jobs.
     WEATHERDBPASSWORD   The password for the above user account.

-An example file is provided in this repo as sample_config/kettle.properties.SAMPLE
+An example file is provided in this repo [here](sample_config/kettle.properties.SAMPLE).

 7)  If you don't already have Python installed, pick the latest version of Python 2 or Python 3 from (e.g.) https://www.python.org/downloads/.